 Regular readers know that I am really into sports.
 I approach the NBA Draft like it’s a holy ritual and I could rattle off the stats of obscure Sacramento Kings players from the 1980s.

-So you’d think that I’d leap at every sports book that came my way.
+So you’d think that I would have leapt at every sports book that came my way when I was a literary agent.
 But here’s the thing: sports novels for adults are tricky.

 Why would this be?